THE ASTON MEDAL

 It takes the name of one of Britain's founders of mass spectrometry, Francis William Aston†.
 He received the Nobel Prize in Chemistry 1922 for his discovery "by means of his mass spectrograph, of isotopes, in a large number of non-radioactive elements, and for his enunciation of the whole-number rule".

 about Francis Aston

-To honour individuals deserving special recognition by reason of their outstanding contributions to knowledge in the biological, chemical, engineering, mathematical, medical, or physical sciences relating directly to outstanding exploitation, application or development of mass spectrometry.
+To honour individuals deserving special recognition by reason of their pioneering technical contributions to knowledge in the biological, chemical, engineering, mathematical, medical, or physical sciences relating directly to outstanding exploitation, application or development of mass spectrometry.

-Open to academic and industrial scientists who have worked in the United Kingdom.
-The nominee does not necessarily have to be a member of BMSS or be a British citizen. .
+Open to academic and industrial scientists of any nationality who have worked in the UK.
+The nominee does not necessarily have to be a member of BMSS or a UK citizen.

 The award is occasional with no more than one per year.
 The Aston Medal will not be associated with a particular year or number.

-A gold-plated medal carrying a portrait of Aston together with a certificate commemorating the Award duly signed by the BMSS Chairperson and BMSS President.
+A gold-plated medal carrying a portrait of Aston together with a certificate commemorating the Award duly signed by the BMSS Chair.

 Aston Medal Holders

 Professor Allan Maccoll